Boerne Spousal Support Lawyers

-The amount that a court can order a spouse to pay in spousal maintenance has been capped statutorily under Texas Family Code §8.055.
-After September 1, 2011, a court may not order maintenance that requires the obligor to pay monthly more than the lesser of: (a) $5,000 or (b) 20 percent of the spouse’s average monthly income.
-Courts frequently consider the requesting spouses’ monthly expenses, income, and any shortfall in determining how much to award in spousal maintenance, however, a court is not required to entirely eliminate a shortfall.
+Statutorily, 8.055 of the Texas Family Code caps the sum that a court can order a spouse to pay in spousal maintenance.
+On or after September 1, 2011, a court may not order maintenance that exceeds the lesser of: (a) $5,000 per month or (b) 20 percent of the spouse’s average monthly income.
+In determining the amount of spousal maintenance to award, courts frequently consider the requesting spouse’s monthly expenses, income, and any shortfall; however, a court is not required to completely eliminate a shortfall.

-The maximum duration for spousal maintenance in Texas depends on the length of the marriage, UNLESS the spouse seeking maintenance is disabled or cannot work because he/she is caring for a disabled child.
-Texas Family Code §8.054
+The utmost duration of spousal maintenance in Boerne is proportional to the length of the marriage, UNLESS the spouse seeking maintenance is incapacitated or unable to work because he or she is caring for a disabled child.
+Family Code section 8.054.

-Yes, spousal maintenance orders can be modified by filing a motion to modify with the court that rendered the order.
-The party seeking modification must show a material and substantial change of circumstances of either party under the factors set out in Texas Family Code §8.506.
+Certainly, alterations to spousal support orders can be made by submitting a modification request to the court that issued the initial order.
+The party requesting the change must demonstrate a significant and substantial shift in circumstances for either party, following the guidelines stated in Texas Family Code §8.506.

-How do I show material and substantial change in circumstance to modify Spousal Maintenance?
+How do I demonstrate a significant and substantial change in circumstances to alter Spousal Support?

 Can Spousal Support be enforced?